imissr/imissr/README.md

 ## 💡 About Me

-- 🔭 I’m currently working on high-performance tsunami simulation and a tiny JVM implementation.
+- 🔭 I’m currently working on a tiny JVM implementation.
-- 🌱 I’m deepening my knowledge of compiler optimizations and distributed systems.
-- 👯 I’m open to collaborating on open-source developer tools and system-level libraries.
-- ⚡ Fun fact: I once wrote a minimal JVM from scratch in C++ and Java!

 ---